exbin/bined-intellij-plugin/README.md

 IntelliJ Idea platform is necessary for build of this plugin.
 See. http://jetbrains.org

-Project uses combined IntelliJ Community SDK (in Project settings/Platform settings/SDKs):

- - add pycharm-pydev.jar from PyCharm Community SDK

-Use "Plugin" run configuration to execute.
+Create / use "Plugin" run configuration to execute.

 License
 -------